 5 Ways Teachers Celebrate JiJi Culture at Home

-K-2 math coach Leigh Boland (@leigh_boland), has been documenting her adventures with JiJi every day since quarantine for her teachers and students.
+K-2 math coach Leigh Boland (@leigh_boland) documented her adventures with JiJi for her teachers and students.
 Here is one of my favorites where Ms. Boland and her daughter are showcasing their geometric chalk art.
 What a creative way to combine math and art for a fun, outdoors activity!

 Nothing beats the feeling when you receive something fun in the mail!
 These students got to experience just that from their teachers when they received a motivational letter to keep up the great work with their printed ST Math certificate of completion to help them celebrate their accomplishment at home with their families.

-Even virtual time can be limited with your students right now, but consider using some of that time to celebrate your students’ successes and call out specific learning moments.
+Time can be limited with your students, but consider using some of that time to celebrate your students’ successes and call out specific learning moments.
 These celebrations may help provide the motivation to continue the learning over the summer.

 Summer Math Activities

 Challenge your students to continue learning with JiJi over the summer.

 The ST Math Usage Calendar is a great way for students to keep track of their progress every time they use ST Math over break.
 With the tracker, students can mark the number of minutes and puzzles completed in a given day keeping them accountable and motivated.

 For more summer math activity ideas, check out the blog 16+ Summer Math Activities for Kids.